nh-server/switch-guide/docs/extras/theming.md

 ### Making a theme

-!!! tip "Note:"
+!!! tip "Notice"
-	Only the lockscreen and homescreen can be individually themed on <=5.1.
+	Only the lockscreen and homescreen can be individually themed on 5.1 and below.
 The settings, news and all software home menu parts will have the same background as the homescreen.

 !!! tip ""
 	1. Unzip `ReleaseV3.5.zip` to somewhere on your pc's drive.